Ross Minor: Early life and education

-In the end, Ross and his mother won the lawsuit, but not before he was forced to transfer to a public school due to the cost of having to pay for a TVI and O&M instructor while the lawsuit was pending.
-During his time in the education system, Ross quickly discovered the challenges of advocating for himself and to explain what assistance he needed.
+In the end, Minor and his mother won the lawsuit, but not before he was forced to transfer to a public school due to the cost of having to pay for a TVI and O&M instructor while the lawsuit was pending.
+During his time in the education system, Minor quickly discovered the challenges of advocating for himself and to explain what assistance he needed.
 Many times, teachers would forget to explain what was on the board or exclude him from sight heavy tasks.
 In other extreme circumstances, teachers would often pair him with other students or completely exempt him from assignments to avoid having to make his materials accessible.
-It was only the use of technology that allowed Ross to excel and prevented him from falling behind.
+It was only the use of technology that allowed Minor to excel and prevented him from falling behind.

-After going blind, Ross was reluctant to use technology of any kind because of how unfamiliar it was to him.
-It was only until he attended the Florida School for the Deaf and Blind, where he began to observe and understand how technology could really help those with disabilities.
+After going blind, Ross was initially reluctant to use technology of any kind because of how unfamiliar it was to him, until he attended the Florida School for the Deaf and Blind, where he began to observe and understand how technology could really help those with disabilities.
 Seeing the speed and proficiency at which some of his blind classmates used their computers inspired him to begin learning all he could about accessible technology and is what prompted him to delve into his computer and iPhone to unlock their potential for him.
-By the age of 15, Ross was learning how to program and navigate various operating systems such as Windows, Mac OS, and Linux.
-Eventually, Ross found himself teaching other friends about accessible technology, which in turn, ignited his passion for educating the world about accessibility.
+By the age of 15, Minor was learning how to program and navigate various operating systems such as Windows, Mac OS, and Linux.
+Eventually, Minor found himself teaching other friends about accessible technology, which in turn, ignited his passion for educating the world about accessibility.